 - Grade 4 being nodules or cysts

 PCOS induced hormonal acne are usually more severe with more grade 3 and 4 acne than grade 1 and 2, typically more stubborn to treat; more near the lower part of the face near the angle of the jaw and sometimes near neck part of the jawline too rather than on the upper part of face or cheeks.
+Here is a quick and easy recipe to make mango face pack during summers for fresh & glowy skin.

 5. Having PCOS does not necessarily mean you will have PCOS-induced acne